Your sex drive during pregnancy

 As your belly starts to grow, it might help to take the lead in finding positions that are comfortable and enjoyable for you.

-It’s also normal for your desire for sex to decrease in the second trimester.
+It’s also common for sexual desire to decrease in the second trimester.

 Third trimester sex drive